mui/material-ui/docs/src/pages/components/selects/selects-de.md

 Here are some examples of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 Der erste Schritt besteht darin, die `InputBase` Komponente zu formatieren.
-Anschließend können Sie es entweder direkt als Textfeld verwenden oder der Auswahlkomponente mit der Eigenschaft `input` geben, um ein Auswahl-Feld zu erhalten.
+Once it's styled, you can either use it directly as a text field or provide it to the select `input` property to have a `select` field.

 {{"demo": "pages/components/selects/CustomizedSelects.js"}}